leleliu008/uppm-package-repository-openbsd-amd64/README.md

-# ppkg-core-linux-x86_64
+# uppm-package-repository-openbsd-x86_64

 these tools are created by [ppkg](https://github.com/leleliu008/ppkg).

-these tools are statically linked against [musl-libc](https://musl.libc.org/).
+these tools are fully statically linked.

 these tools are relocatable which means that you can install them to anywhere.